xp-bot/xp-bot/CONTRIBUTING.md

 ## Getting Started

 1. **Fork the Repository**: You can start by forking this repository.
-This will create a copy of the project in your own GitHub account.
+(Please use `development` as your base branch) This will create a copy of the project in your own GitHub account.

 2. **Create a New Branch**: It's important to work in a dedicated branch for your changes.
 Branch names should follow this structure: